yushulx/Capture-Vision/README.md

 # Capture Vision
-This is a package that is a compound of [DocumentScannerSDK](https://www.nuget.org/packages/DocumentScannerSDK) and [MrzScannerSDK](https://www.nuget.org/packages/MrzScannerSDK).
+This package is a compound of [DocumentScannerSDK](https://www.nuget.org/packages/DocumentScannerSDK) and [MrzScannerSDK](https://www.nuget.org/packages/MrzScannerSDK).

 ## License Activation